TanjaKec/bootcamp/content/day1/UseR/_index.en.markdown

 ![Red variant](/day1/UseR/images/Packages.png?width=20pc)

-🤓💡: Note that you can call dialog window to install a package from **Packages panel**!
+🤓💡: Note that you can call the dialog window to install a package from **Packages panel**!
 Have you spotted the *Install* icon yet?

 ## Calculate in R